Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Introduction

 \section{Introduction}

-The unmanned aerial vehicles (UAVs) is recently widely applied in numerous fields due to their agility.
-The high altitude UAV can overcome some bottlenecks of the existing scenarios, such as building blockage, remote areas and emergency services.
-Some real-life applications of the UAVs are surveillance \cite{SS:19:Access}, geography exploration \cite{AC:17:Drones}, disaster rescue mission \cite{TD:19:GLOBECOM, LN:19:SPAWC,Long:EAI} and wireless communications \cite{CZ:18:WCL, Khoi:20:Access}.
-The UAVs are also playing a crucial role in bringing beyond 5G network to every corner around the world with their low-cost production and flexibility.
-The UAV-assisted wireless networks significantly enhance the network's coverage and improving the information transmit efficiency.
+Unmanned aerial vehicles (UAVs) are recently widely applied in numerous fields due to their agility.
+The high altitude of UAVs can overcome some bottlenecks of the existing scenarios, such as building blockage, remote areas, and emergency services.
+Some real-life applications of the UAVs are surveillance \cite{SS:19:Access}, geography exploration \cite{AC:17:Drones}, disaster rescue mission \cite{TD:19:GLOBECOM, LN:19:SPAWC,Long:EAI}, and wireless communications \cite{CZ:18:WCL, Khoi:20:Access}.
+The UAVs are also playing a crucial role in bringing beyond fifth generation (5G) network to every corner around the world owing to their low-cost production and flexibility.
+At the end, UAV-assisted wireless networks significantly enhance the network's coverage and improve the information transmit efficiency.

-Very recently, the intelligent reconfigurable surface (IRS) has been considered as an emerging new technology for 6G networks.
+Very recently, reconfigurable intelligent surface (RIS) has emerged as a cutting-edge technology for beyond 5G and sixth generation (6G) networks.
 In particular, a massive number of reflective elements are intelligently controlled to reflect the received signal toward the destinations.
-The controller helps the IRS be dynamically adapted to the propagation of the environment for enhancing the arrival signal and mitigate the interference \cite{HG:20:WC, YZ:20:VT, YC:20:WC, CH:19:WC, EB:19:Access, JY:21:TC, SA:20:TC,Yu:20:JSAC}.
-The IRS is recently deployed efficiently with their low-cost hardware production and energy-saving techniques by taking advantage of passive reflections.
+The controller helps the RIS be dynamically adapted to the propagation environment with the aim to meet different purposes; for example, enhance the arrival signal and mitigate the interference \cite{HG:20:WC, YZ:20:VT, YC:21:WC, CH:19:WC, EB:19:Access, JY:21:TC, SA:20:TC,HY:20:JSAC}.
+The RIS has been recently deployed efficiently due to its low-cost hardware production, nearly-passive nature, easy deployment, communication without new waves, and energy-saving nature.

-The IRS-assisted UAV communications are also considered for enhancing performance following the agility of the UAV and the reflective IRS.
-Although the high altitude of the UAV significantly strengthens the channel between the UAV and the users, the connections are sometimes blocked by buildings in specific scenarios.
-Thus, the IRS attached on the building or on a high place is an option to reflect the channel from the UAV to the users \cite{LG:20:Access, SL:20:WCL, AR:21:IOT}.
-Moreover, the data through the IRS will experience fewer intermediate delays and more freshness than when we use a mobile active relay in the middle.
-On the other hand, the IRS is easy deployed and effective in reducing power consumption.
+Owing to the intrinsic features of RIS and UAVs, the RIS-assisted UAV communications have been recently considered for enhancing network performance.
+Although the high altitude of the UAV significantly strengthens the channel between the UAV and the users, the connections are sometimes blocked by buildings or other obstacles in specific scenarios.
+Thus, the RIS attached on the building or on a high place is an option to reflect the channel from the UAV to the users \cite{LG:20:Access, SL:20:WCL, AR:21:IOT}.
+Moreover, the data through the RIS will experience fewer intermediate delays and more freshness than when we use a mobile active relay in the middle.
+On the other hand, the RIS is easily deployed and effective in reducing power consumption.